2022 U.S. Figure Skating Championships

-The 2022 Toyota U.S. Figure Skating Championships was held from January 3–9, 2022 at the Bridgestone Arena in Nashville, Tennessee.
-Medals were awarded in the disciplines of men's singles, women's singles, pairs, and ice dance at the senior and junior levels.
+The 2022 U.S. Figure Skating Championships was held January 3–9, 2022, at the Bridgestone Arena in Nashville, Tennessee.
+Medals were awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels.
 The results were part of the U.S. selection criteria for the 2022 World Championships, 2022 World Junior Championships, the 2022 Four Continents Championship, and the 2022 Winter Olympics.

-Nashville was announced as the host in October 2019.
-It previously hosted the event in 1997.
+Nashville was announced as the host city in October 2019.
+It had previously hosted the event in 1997.

 Qualifying

 U.S. Figure Skating announced that due to ongoing COVID-19 pandemic, the Championship Series announced the previous year would be used again.

 U.S. Figure Skating Championship Series

 The Championship Series consists of eight events held in October and November 2021.
 Skaters can select up to two competitions and will then be advanced to Nationals or the High Performance Development Team based on their highest score, rather than their placement.